 Persimmon Shiraae:

-Boil salted water in a medium-sized pot over medium heat.
-Add tofu in one piece and boil for two minutes.
-Remove the tofu from the water, wrap it in paper towel and set it aside.
+Boil salted water in a medium-sized saucepan over medium heat.
+Add the firm tofu in one solid piece and boil it for 2 minutes.

 Persimmons Bowls: